Pinyon Pines, California: History

+Pinyon Pines was founded by Art Nightingale in the 1930s, around the time that the Pines to Palms Highway was being constructed.
+A mechanic by trade, he invested in the Pinyon Flats area.
+He built accommodations for the workers of the highway, and also built the Sugarloaf Cafe, now since closed.

-Pinyon Pines is notable for a 2006 triple homicide that made national attention.
+Pinyon Pines was the site of a 2006 triple homicide that made national attention.
 Residents 53-year-old Vicki Friedli and her 55-year-old boyfriend, Jon Hayward, were found shot, and Friedl's 18-year-old daughter, Becky, was found outside in a wheelbarrow, burned so badly investigators were unable to determine cause of death.
 Two men were indicted in March 2014, but the charges were later dismissed.
-The crime is among the most notorious murders in the Coachella Valley.
 The two men have since been arrested again.

 On August 10, 2018, a jury found Robert Pape, 30, and Cristin Smith, 29, guilty and sentenced both to life in prison without the possibility of parole.